SamuelMidgley/to-do/readme.md

   - Side bar to allow multiple tabs
   - Store to do items in Supabase
   - Accesibility improvements
-  - Create own API rather than using supabase
-  - Move to PlanetScale

 - Minor feature changes